pifroggi/vs_tiletools/README.md

   If fade is False, the overlap will be cropped.

   __*`full_width`*, *`full_height`*, *`overlap`* (optional)__
-  If you have not used the tile function on the clip, you can also enter untile parameters manually.
+  You can also enter untile parameters manually.
 Needed is the full assembled frame dimensions and the overlap between tiles.
 In manual mode you have to account for resized or discarded tiles yourself.
-  Tip: If tiles were discarded, the full_width/full_height are now smaller and a multiple of the original tile size.
+  __Tip:__ If tiles were discarded, the full_width/full_height are now smaller and a multiple of the original tile size.
-  Tip: If tiles were resized 2x, simply double all values.
+  __Tip:__ If tiles were resized 2x, simply double all values.

 <br />